TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_general.md

 ## Overview

 This page covers any general information for the Fly-E3 board.
-It is currently available through [AliExpress](https://www.aliexpress.com/item/1005001999686167.html)
+It is currently available through [AliExpress](https://www.aliexpress.com/item/1005001999686167.html).
+It is also available with a PT100 chip installed on [aliexpress](https://www.aliexpress.com/item/1005002096165911.html).

 ### Driver Jumpers